developers-payu-latam/fv-sdk/README.md

 ```java
 FraudvaultClient fraudvaultClient = FraudvaultClientFactory.createDefaultFraudvaultClient(fraudvaultClientConfiguration);
 ```
-##¿How you I invoke the Fraudvault services?
+##¿How do you invoke the Fraudvault services?
 With the instance of the client you will be able to use the different Fraudvault services.
 For example to call the prevalidation service:

-1 Create the object with the data of the transaction(the order) that you want to prevalidate, a simple example could be:
+First, create the object with the data of the transaction(the order) that you want to prevalidate, a simple example could be:
 ```java
 Transaction transaction = Transaction.builder()
 										.transactionId(theTransactionId)